 file:///local/file/location.
 DataRobot will then ingest the file from the network storage drive connected to the cluster.
 This import method needs to be configured for your organization's installation.

-The ability to load locally mounted files directly into DataRobot is not available for Managed AI Cloud users.
+The ability to load locally mounted files directly into DataRobot is not available for managed AI Platform users.

 Import files from S3¶

 Self-Managed AI Platform installations with this import method configured can ingest S3 files via a URL by specifying the link to S3 as